dltj/dltj-blog/_posts/2020-05-01-niso-service-award.md

 ---
-title: 'With Gratitude for the NISO Anne Marie Cunningham Service Award'
+title: 'With Gratitude for the NISO Ann Marie Cunningham Service Award'
 categories:
--
+- Personal
 tags:
-- NISO
--
--
--
+- niso
 ---
 During the inaugural NISO Plus meeting at the end of February, I was surprised and proud to receive the Ann Marie Cunningham Service award.
 Todd Carpenter, NISO’s executive director, [let me know by tweet](https://twitter.com/nisoinfo/status/1232370410479587329) as I was not able to attend the conference.